verana-labs/verifiable-trust-spec/spec.md

 - Ecosystem DID Documents
 - Linked Verifiable Presentations published in DID Documents
 - Verifiable Trust Credentials and Verifiable Trust Json Schema Credentials
-- On-chain digestSRI anchoring data
+- On-chain digestSRI anchoring data (for W3C VTCs)

 Using this indexed data, a relying party (or a wallet acting on its behalf) can answer higher-level trust questions such as the following.